Sections In This Article

 There is an easy way to explore algorithmic design yourself, for free, using GIMP:

-You can play with the flame fractal generator in GIMP (create a new blank image, and go to Filters, render, fractals and you’ll see it), where the algorithm presents randomized options, and you can choose and explore in a direction . . . if you click on the center image, it generates new similar options around it, if you click on the outer images, that becomes the new central image, so you can explore in whichever directions interest you, as well as selecting the type of flame fractal and the zoom factor etc. When you’ve found one you like, you can render it onto your blank image and save it or manipulate it further. here are a couple of examples I created:
+You can play with the flame fractal generator in GIMP (create a new blank image, and go to Filters / render / fractals and you’ll see it), where the algorithm presents randomized options, and you can choose and explore in a direction . . . if you click on the centre image, it generates new similar options around it, if you click on the outer images, that becomes the new central image, so you can explore in whichever directions interest you, as well as selecting the type of flame fractal and the zoom factor etc. When you’ve found one you like, you can render it onto your blank image and save it or manipulate it further.
+Here are a couple of examples I created using this free system:

 So that was an example of a two dimensional fractal.
 I’ve seen animated flame fractals used in the background environment of science fiction movies.
 Other types of fractals are commonly used to generate the surfaces of planets and other elements of movies, especially in the science fiction genre.